 A content audit can give you an idea of what type of content assets you currently have floating around the World Wide Web and, more importantly, how hard (or how little) each is working for you.
 You may discover that you have dozens of so-so pieces that aren’t doing anything for you and one stellar piece that’s full potential hasn’t been realized.

 Performing a content audit is a tedious task.
 However, it’s essential if you want to improve your content’s performance and make the most of your content marketing efforts.
-To get started, start a new Excel or Google sheet and create tabs for each type of content:
+In fact, a thorough content audit is one of the best ways you can improve your content marketing on a budget.
+To begin, start a new Excel or Google sheet and create tabs for each type of content: